Many people are concerned about their amalgam fillings and consider to remove them.

 A lot of patients are under the illusion that by removing their mercury fillings they can expect an improvement in their health.
 Although I believe strongly that mercury is behind or at least contributing to a great number of ills, changing the fillings and doing nothing else is unlikely to achieve this.

 Removing fillings only stops any more mercury getting into the body from the amalgam.
-There are several environmental sources of mercury, one of wich is fish, and it is a fact that traces of mercury are found in many tissues and organs.
+There are several environmental sources of mercury, one of which is fish, and it is a fact that traces of mercury are found in many tissues and organs.

-That’s why I like to talk about toxic load and make people be aware of the many toxic sources that surround us.
+That’s why I like to talk about toxic load and make people aware of the many toxic sources that surround us.

 Toxic load refers to the accumulation of toxins and chemicals in our bodies that we ingest from a variety of sources, including the environment, the food we eat, the water we drink and the personal care and household products we use.
 Western diets and life styles tend to create inflammation.
 To not forget radiation that is a silent killer.